MariyaLcs/secrets/README.md

   mongoose.connect("mongodb://localhost:27017/userDB", {useNewUrlParser: true});

-# Level2
+# Level2 Environment variables

 - mongoose-encyption (npm i mongoose-encryption) Simple encryption and authentication for mongoose documents.

-# Using environment variables
+Using environment variables

 - dotenv (npm i dotenv)
   Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env